NorthboundTrain/jqg/docs/jqg-filters.md

 See the [example JSON](#example-json) from above as input.

-This selects just the values that contain a capital letter.
+This selects just the leaf node values that contain a capital letter.

 > Filter: `[..|scalars|select(test("[A-Z]"))]` produces: